Maleckidd/Maleckidd.github.io/_posts/2022-07-26-cypress-waits.markdown

 {% endhighlight %}
 </div>

-But please remember!
-Use re-tries in a responsible way.
-Don't abuse this, it shouldn't be a solution in situations where the application under test behaves in unpredictable ways.
-Used unproperly can reduce the effectiveness of your tests and black out the results.
+But please remember, use retries in a responsible manner.
+Don't abuse it as a solution for situations where the application under test behaves unpredictably.
+Improper use can reduce the effectiveness of your tests and obscure the results.